The Bible says in Isaiah 58:6-7, Is not this

 continually.
 The Lord will supply your needs.
 The Lord will make you

-many generations; and thou shalt be called, The
+foundations of many generations; and thou shalt be called, The repairer of the

-repairer of the breach, The restorer of paths to dwell in.”
-First notice
+breach, The restorer of paths to dwell in.
+First notice that there are waste places and there

 are so bad that they cannot be fixed.
 God can do anything, and He will do great